Should I Laugh or Cry

 "Should I Laugh or Cry" is a song by Swedish pop group ABBA, released as the B-side to the 1981 singles "One of Us" and "When All Is Said and Done" for the album The Visitors.
 Lead vocals were handled by Anni-Frid Lyngstad.
-It first appeared on the 1983 compilation album Thank You for the Music.
+It first appeared on an album on the 1983 compilation Thank You for the Music.

 Synopsis

-ABBA - Uncensored on the Record says "Should I Laugh or Cry" is "a rather bitter song" about the end of a relationship.
-ABBA: Let the Music Speak explains it as "reflect[ing] a failing relationship's preemptive strikes of anger and contemplation".
+ABBA - Uncensored on the Record says: "Should I Laugh or Cry" is "a rather bitter song" about the end of a relationship.
+ABBA: Let the Music Speak explains it as "reflect[ing] a failing relationship's pre-emptive strikes of anger and contemplation".
 The narrator is the "emotionally afflicted party", both "volatile and pitiless" in the verses yet "tender and forgiving" in the choruses.
 There is a sense that this is the last time the narrator will put up with this situation.

 Composition

 The chorus harmonies are "intricate" and "close-knit".
 Agnetha's "dreamy echo vocal" adds a sense of sadness to Frida's "fiery sentiments".
 The song has "deep percusive strikes" and also a "defiant electric glissando" in the verses, and a "lilting acoustic" in the chorus.